cfu288/SylvieJS/README.md

 **This repo is a fork of the original [LokiJS repository](https://github.com/techfort/LokiJS)**

+SylvieJS aims to be a drop-in replacement for LokiJS.
 The objectives of this fork are to modernize the API and the codebase:

 - Migrate codebase to ES6
 - Export SylvieJS as an ES Module